Keeshond

 Keeshond Temperament

 If your Keeshond dog had a Facebook page, their friends list would be a mile long.
 This delightful Northern European breed is friendly, outgoing and loving.
-They make a wonderful pet for families with children and get along well with almost everyone they meet, two- or four-legged alike.
+They make lovely pets for families with children and get along well with almost everyone they meet, two- or four-legged alike.

-Their deep love for people and attention could sometimes be a detriment.
-They hate being left alone and some suffer with separation anxiety if given too much time by themselves.
+Their deep love for people and attention can sometimes be a detriment.
+They hate being alone, and some suffer from separation anxiety if given too much time by themselves.
 But for all their clinginess, they’ll reward you kindly with their loyalty.

 Once bred to watch over the barges on the waterways of Holland, Keeshonden are highly intelligent and easy to train.
-However, this intelligence means they can have a mind of their own, and they will find creative solutions if you try and block them from something they want, like their favorite sofa.
-Positive reinforcement training, which rewards good behavior, is a must for their gentle, sensitive personality.
+However, this intelligence means they can have a mind of their own, and they will find creative solutions if you try to block them from something they want, like their favorite sofa.
+Positive reinforcement training, which rewards good behavior, is necessary for their gentle, sensitive personality.

 How to Care for a Keeshond

-Despite their fluffy coats, Keeshonden are not overly high-maintenance pups.
-While you will be spending oodles of time taking care of that luscious double coat (which consists of a thick, downy undercoat and heavier topcoat), they don’t need tons of time spent in exercise or training.
-Regardless of how you spend your day together, you’ll be bonding and making great memories.
+Keeshonden are medium-maintenance pups.
+While you will spend oodles of time caring for that luscious double coat (consisting of a thick, downy undercoat and heavier topcoat), they only need a little time spent in exercise or training.
 Read on for more Keeshond 101.

 Keeshond Health